meltaylor78/athboy/README.md

 - - - -

 ## <ins>Credits</ins>
-The developers of the Athboy community hub would like to thanks all those who contrbuted directly to the development of the site or through providing media and content for the site.
+The developers of the Athboy community hub would like to thanks all those who contributed directly to the development of the site or through providing media and content for the site.
 - - - -

 | Details | Site | Link |